 - Best things to do in Honolulu: Waikiki Beach, Luau, surfing, Pearl Harbor, Diamond Head, Shangri La – Doris Duke Museum, Manoa Falls

-- Other top attractions around the island: Byodo-In Temple, Makapu’u Point Lighthouse Trail, Hanauma Bay, China Walls, Kualoa Ranch, Banzai Pipeline, Sharks Cove, Waimea Valley, La’ie Point, Pillbox Hike, and so much more!
+- Other top attractions around the island: Byodo-In Temple, Makapu’u Point Lighthouse Trail, Hanauma Bay, China Walls, Kualoa Ranch, Banzai Pipeline, Sharks Cove, diving with sharks, Waimea Valley, La’ie Point, Pillbox Hike, and so much more!